 Veneer Lifespan

-With no-prep veneers, since your enamel is not permanently damaged, you have the freedom to decide not to continue with your treatment.
-So even though these veneers are more fragile and will likely break more often than traditional options, you are not obligated to take on these expenses if you decide this is no longer the right match for you.
+Since no-prep veneers leave your enamel intact, they give you the freedom to decide not to continue with your treatment.
+So even though they’re more fragile and might break more often than traditional options, you are not obligated to take on these expenses if you decide you don’t want veneers anymore.
+However, if you do decide you’d like to continue with treatment, you will probably pay $6,400–$16,000 every 5–7 years to cover eight teeth.

 Other Price Factors